A musical biography

 The play opens on the stage of the Miller Auditorium on the campus of Western Michigan University in Kalamazoo, Michigan in November of 2003.
 The Righteous Brothers ensemble are on stage completing a sound check for their performance later that evening.
 Hatfield is already back at the Radisson Hotel.
-The ensemble is in the middle of (“I’ve Had The Time of My Life.”)
+The ensemble is in the middle of You’ve Lost That Lovin’ Feelin’.
 The number is interrupted by road manager Dusty Hanvey.
 The sound engineers are having trouble with the backup tracks and they’ll have to take a break and try the number later.
 He also reminds Medley of a scheduled interview with a college newspaper reporter.
 As the group leaves the stage, Ali Hanson, a student journalist at WMU, enters the stage and introduces herself.
 She and Medley retire to the greenroom area for the interview.

 As the interview begins with Ali, a true “Type A” personality, recording their conversation and taking notes, she begins with a question that clearly surprises Medley.
 He suggests that “…to understand all that happened, you really need to know the whole story.”
 Ali then retreats asking how it all began.
 As Medley begin sharing how he and Bobby Hatfield first met and sang together, the scene shifts.

 The new scene is of a young Bill and Bobby (circa 1963) considering forming a new group.
 The two are clearly different personalities, but as the scene progresses, they bond in a common love for R&B music.
 For fun they improvise their way through a rendition of a number, (“B Flat Blues.”)
 The bond and the group are formed.
 Clearly Bobby and Bill have found a bond in their common “lovin’ feeling” for the music.